 We are currently accepting applications for the upcoming 2015-16 Fellows Program.
-Please send your applications and recommendations to the information listed below by April 15th, 2015.
+The deadline has been extended through May 1st.
+Please send your applications and recommendations to the information listed below.

 C.S.
 Lewis Institute - Northeast Ohio